-VETE RINARY CERTIFICATE B
+VETERINARY CERTIFICATE B

-I,, an Official Veterinarian of the Veterinary Administration, certify, with respect to the zebra semen identified in the attached zoosanitary certificate, that:
+I,, an Official Veterinarian of the Veterinary Administration certify, with respect to the zebra semen identified in the attached zoosanitary certificate, that:

-11.6 ENDORSEMENT
+11.8 ENDORSEMENT

-11.6.1 The veterinarian whose signature appears on Veterinary Certificate A is a registered veterinarian in Australia.
+11.8.1 The veterinarian whose signature appears on Veterinary Certificate A is approved by the Veterinary Administration of the United States of America to supervise the collection of zebra semen for export.

-11.6.2 The collection centre is under the overall supervision of the Veterinary Administration which is responsible for routine visits to check the health and welfare of animals, and the procedures and prescribed records at the centre at least every 12 months to ensure that New Zealand's import requirements are being met in accordance with this import health standard.

-11.6.3 Prior to export, the container in which the zebra semen is to be transported was sealed using an official seal of the Veterinary Administration of Australia bearing the following unique mark or identification number:
+11.8.2 Prior to export, the container in which the zebra semen is to be transported was sealed using an official seal of the Veterinary Administration of the United States of America bearing the following unique mark or identification number:

-Signatu are of Official Veterinarian:
+Signature of Official Veterinarian:

 Date:

-Name a and address of office.
+Name and address of office:

 N.B.
-Official stamp of the Veterinary Administration of the exporting country must be applied to all pages of zoosanitary certification.
+Official stamp of the Veterinary Administration of the exporting country must be applied to all pages of

+zoosanitary certification.